PhenomDevel/PhenomRaidTools/README.md

 ## TODOs
  - Translate error messages and debug messages
- - Filter messages by player so you won't get spammed by messages if multiple people use sender mode
- - Refresh receiver overlay after font color change
  - Make sure receiver overlay backdrop is scaled correctly after any change to the font
  - Be able to hide disabled rotations and timers on the sender overlay
  - Cleanup github templates